IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

       *Why*: The alignment of the `.`s and the function names makes the structure easy to see at a glance.

+    TODO NSF: Does this generalize to all repeated binary operators?

 3. __Parentheses__: avoid redundant parentheses, except when they help with the order of operations.
 Use your judgement, and aim for clarity.
 Redundant parentheses sometimes help the reader, but sometimes confuse as they